Introduction: Fishy Fishing Lures

 As far as tools are concerned, literally anything can be used as a sculpting or texturing tool for clay.
 I force my students to make their own tools out of popsicle sticks and tongue depressors before they gain access to traditional tools to understand how the different shapes of their tools effect the clay (and because I’m cruel).

 As they can modify their tools easily, they discover which types of shapes they gravitate towards during different tasks.
 Often, even after they have access to traditional tools, most stick with their handmade tools for the bulk of the work.
-Whether your tools or homemade or bought, they all function pretty much the same and there are excellent sculpting tutorials online to get you started.
+Whether your tools are homemade or bought, they all function pretty much the same and there are excellent sculpting tutorials online to get you started.
 But the important thing is to simply start.
 Try different things until something starts to look like the something you’re after.
 As a rule, be gentle with your clay, it’s a delicate and extremely malleable material to work with.

 If your clay starts to crack and harden up, simply add a bit of water to it.
 Water is also used to smooth out the surface of the clay and to stick pieces together.